 Baltimore, Annapolis, Belair & Maryland Premier Child Custody & Divorce Lawyer

-If you’re a parent whose marriage is ending, you need an experienced Baltimore child custody and divorce attorney on your side.
+If you’re a parent whose marriage is ending, you need an experienced Maryland child custody and divorce attorney on your side.
 The family law attorneys at James E. Crawford, Jr. & Associates value our clients’ parent-child relationships and fight aggressively on their behalf.
 Learn more about Maryland’s laws concerning children, child custody and divorce below.

 Maryland Child Custody and Visitation Laws